WoodwellRisk/woodwellrisk.github.io/_pages/risk_tropical-cyclone.md

 **How strong will tropical cyclone winds be?**

 Wind speeds are highest just outside of the eyewall of a hurricane and generally decrease with distance.
 The simulated tracks we employ only provide information about the storm location, size and central intensity.
-To expand each of these tracks into full surface wind and pressure fields, we use the parametric model of <a href='https://journals.ametsoc.org/view/journals/mwre/108/8/1520-0493_1980_108_1212_aamotw_2_0_co_2.xml' target='_blank'>Holland, 1980</a>.
-We then use the <a href='https://climada-python.readthedocs.io/en/stable/' target='_blank'>CLIMADA</a> Python toolbox to generate these wind fields for thousands of years, allowing us to do a statistical analyses and estimate windspeeds ar 50, 100 and 200 year return periods.
+To expand each of these tracks into full surface wind and pressure fields, we use the parametric model of <a href='https://journals.ametsoc.org/view/journals/mwre/108/8/1520-0493_1980_108_1212_aamotw_2_0_co_2.xml' target='_blank'>Holland, (1980)</a>.
+We then use the <a href='https://climada-python.readthedocs.io/en/stable/' target='_blank'>CLIMADA</a> Python toolbox to generate these wind fields for thousands of years, allowing us to do a statistical analysis and estimate windspeeds ar 50, 100 and 200 year return periods.

 **How high will the storm surge be?**